Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Abstract

 \section{Abstract}

 We study the strong rate of convergence of the Euler--Maruyama scheme for a multidimensional stochastic differential equation (SDE)

-with irregular $\beta$-H\"older drift, $\beta>0$, driven by a L\'evy process with exponent $\alpha\in(0,2]$.
-For $\alpha\in[2/3,2]$ we obtain strong $L_p$ and almost sure convergence rates in the whole range $\beta>1-\alpha/2$, where the SDE is known to be strongly well--posed.
-This significantly improves the current state of the art both in terms of convergence rate and the range of~$\alpha$.
-In particular, the obtained convergence rate does not deteriorate for large $p$ and is always at least $n^{-1/2}$; this allowed us to show for the first time that the the Euler--Maruyama scheme for such SDEs converges almost surely and obtain explicit convergence rate.
-Furthermore, our results are new even in the case of smooth drifts.
-Our technique is based on a new extension of the stochastic sewing arguments.
+with irregular $\beta$-H\"older drift, $\beta > 0$, driven by a L\'evy process with exponent $\alpha \in (0, 2]$.
+For $\alpha \in [2/3, 2]$, we obtain strong $L_p$ and almost sure convergence rates in the entire range $\beta > 1 - \alpha/2$, where the SDE is known to be strongly well-posed.
+This significantly improves the current state of the art, both in terms of convergence rate and the range of~$\alpha$.
+Notably, the obtained convergence rate does not depend on $p$, which is a novelty even in the case of smooth drifts.
+As a corollary of the obtained moment-independent error rate, we show that the Euler--Maruyama scheme for such SDEs converges almost surely and obtain an explicit convergence rate.
+Additionally, as a byproduct of our results, we derive strong $L_p$ convergence rates for approximations of nonsmooth additive functionals of a L\'evy process.
+Our technique is based on a new extension of stochastic sewing arguments and L\^e's quantitative John-Nirenberg inequality.